89luca89/distrobox/docs/compatibility.md

 NixOS is not a supported container distro, and there are currently no plans to bring support to it.
 If you are looking for unprivlaged NixOS environments, we suggest you look into [nix-shell](https://nixos.org/manual/nix/unstable/command-ref/nix-shell.html).

+Crystal Linux may first require you to open the container with `distrobox enter boxnamehere -- bash` to install the shell that your host uses, should you not be using Bash.
+Otherwise, the `distrobox enter` command may fail.

 ### New Distro support